Wake-on-LAN: Other machine states and LAN wakeup signals

-Since then many options have been added and standards agreed upon.
-A machine can be in seven power states from S0 (fully on) through S5 (powered down but plugged in) and disconnected from power (G3, Mechanical Off), with names such as "sleep", "standby", and "hibernate".
-In some reduced-power modes the system state is stored in RAM and the machine can wake up very quickly; in others the state is saved to disk and the motherboard powered down, taking at least several seconds to wake up.
-The machine can be awakened from a reduced-power state by a variety of signals.
+A modern computer can be in various power states, with names such as "sleep", "standby", and "hibernate".
+In some reduced-power modes, the system state is stored in RAM and the machine can wake up very quickly; in others the state is saved to disk and the motherboard powered down, taking at least several seconds to wake up.
+The machine can be awakened from a reduced-power state by various signals.

 The machine's BIOS/UEFI must be set to allow Wake-on-LAN.
-To allow wakeup from powered-down state S5, wakeup on PME (Power Management Event) is also required.
+To allow wakeup from powered-down state, wakeup on power management event (PME) is also required.
 The Intel adapter allows "Wake on Directed Packet", "Wake on Magic Packet", "Wake on Magic Packet from power off state", and "Wake on Link".
-Wake on Directed Packet is particularly useful as the machine will automatically come out of standby or hibernation when it is referenced, without the user or application needing to explicitly send a magic packet.
-Unfortunately in many networks waking on directed packet (any packet with the adapter's MAC address or IP address) or on link is likely to cause wakeup immediately after going to a low-power state.
-Details for any particular motherboard and network adapter are to be found in the relevant manuals; there is no general method.
-Knowledge of signals on the network may also be needed to prevent spurious wakening.